The Real Origins of the “Miracle on the Han River”

 Many nations have followed God’s principles and experienced dramatic development, just as God promised.

 Dr. Woodberry, Dr. Fagan and many others have done research showing that Christians and Protestant missionaries are responsible for more democracy, freedom, educational advances, medical improvements, printing, etc. than all other forces combined.
-Dr. Montgomery has shown that nations and esp. their human rights, crumble and fall in time whenever any nation discards the principles of God (see a short summary of their research and others and how Judeo-Christianity pioneered all major human rights here).
+Dr. Montgomery has shown that nations and esp. their human rights, crumble and fall in time whenever any nation discards the principles of God (see a summary of their research and others and how Judeo-Christianity pioneered all major human rights here).

 Dr. Loren Cunningham has traveled all over the lecture and explains how the foundation of nations from Norway to South Korea was based very strongly on the Bible and people learning and following its principles.